TheRenegadeCoder/sample-programs-website/docs/projects/file-io/c-sharp/index.md

 {% endraw %}

-File Io in C# was written by:
+[File Io](https://sampleprograms.io/projects/file-io) in [C#](https://sampleprograms.io/languages/c-sharp) was written by:

 - Parker Johansen

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution